-As a child I was taken to see the horrific movies that had been made showing Nazi atrocities in those dreadful concentration and death camps.
+I was not allowed to play with toy guns as a child and when a relative gave me a toy revolver one Christmas it was rapidly disposed of.
+When about 10, my father took me to the local cinema where they were showing the horrific footage taken showing Nazi atrocities in those dreadful concentration and death camps.
 This was traumatic but my parents said everyone should see what the Nazis had done so it wouldn't happen again.
 I have to steel myself to watch them even now.
-I was not allowed to play with toy guns as a child and when a relative gave me a toy revolver one Christmas it was rapidly disposed of.

 In the 1970s whilst working for the Department of Social Security in Leicester, a fellow civil servant told me proudly that he was a member of the National Front and "knew" that everything about the concentration camps had been faked by "The Jews" and that "Hitler was right" about most things.
-Clearly fascist supporters have not changed their lying ways and are still able to take in the gullible.
-The chap concerned was actually quite intelligent despite his gullibility; he was taken aback when I robustly challenged what he had said and mentioned that my own father was an eye witness to what the Nazis had done.
+Clearly fascist supporters had not changed their lying ways and were, and for that matter are, still able to take in the gullible.
+The awful thing was that the man concerned was actually quite intelligent in other respects.
+He was taken aback when I robustly challenged what he had said saying that my own father was an eye witness to what the Nazis had done.

-In 2019 while I was updating this page, the media are reporting on a survey recently conducted that suggests that even now many UK adults are unaware of the scale of atrocities committed during the holocaust.
-This is very depressing and makes you wonder about how well it is covered in schools.
+As recently as 2019, the media were reporting on a survey recently conducted that suggested that many UK adults are unaware of the scale of atrocities committed during the holocaust.
+This is very depressing and makes you wonder how well it is covered in schools.

 Transcripts and the evidence presented at the Nuremberg trials is available online thanks to a number of excellent websites.
-The two I have used are the Nizkor website and Yale Law School’s Avalon Project.
-Links to both of these websites are on the Sources and Acknowledgements page HERE.
+The two I have used are Nizkor and Yale Law School’s Avalon Project.
+Links to both are on the Sources and Acknowledgements page.